-- A CFO negotiates an agreement in his employer's best interests for a stock option plan from which he will directly benefit.
+- A CFO negotiates an agreement on his employer's behalf for a stock option plan from which he will directly benefit.

 - A trainer is paid to provide training classes that teach customers how to use the company's software products.
 He puts up a website that offers his same training on the products as a for-profit enterprise in his spare time.
-Why would he ever again direct customers needing training to his company's classes?
+Why would he ever again direct customers in need of training to his company's classes?

-- The manager of a marketing department dated a coworker who is also a manager in the same department.
-They part ways over time but when he is promoted to the marketing department director role, she found herself reporting to him.
-The company was forced to change the reporting chain of the department she managed even though the manager and director were no longer dating.
-The existence of the former relationship created a potential conflict of interest especially in the eyes of coworkers.
+- The manager of a marketing department dated a co-worker who is also a manager in the same department.
+They part ways over time, but when he is promoted to the marketing department director role, she finds herself reporting to him.
+The existence of the former relationship creates a potential conflict of interest, especially in the eyes of coworkers.
+The company is forced to change the reporting chain of the department she managed even though the manager and director are no longer dating.

 - An employee sets up a personal website on which he sells his employer's software products.